Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class18/README.md

 Our collaborators in Chicago have done a great deal of work attempting to impliment regional approaches to infection prevention.
 To monitor the impact of a regional intervention they performed regional point-prevalence surveys to track the prevalence of CRKP across regional healthcare facilities.
 For these regional point prevalence surveys, investigator teams would go to a facility during a week and perform rectal surveillance screening for CRE on every patient in the facility.
 During one of these surveys in 2016/2017 investigators observed that while most CRKP isolates harbored KPC, some harbored NDM.
 Of note, most of the NDM isolates were observed in a specific type of post-acute care facility, called ventilator skilled nursing facilities (vSNFs).
 The other types of surveyed facilities (ICUs - intensive care units and LTACHs - long-term acute care hospitals), showed few cases.
 In three subsequent surveys in 2018/2019, NDM showed a drastic increase in prevalence, particularlly in three vSNFs, while KPC remained relatively steady.

-To start, let's read in sample meta-data from the outbreak and plot isolate prevelance across facilities over time.
+To understand how this outbreak started and progressed we performed whole-genome sequencing on all KPC and NDM isolates from the first survey, and then all NDM containing isolates from the subsequent three surveys.
+To start, let's read in sample meta-data of isolates sequenced from the outbreak and plot isolate distribution across facilities over time.

 ```